SweetySojrani/Starbucks-Rest-API/Project Journal.md

   - Created test cases for failed login (wrong password)
   - Created the Go login API by modifying the Go sample code

+### Week 4  (planning)

+Discuss about the application domain and split microservices to team members.

+- Yinghua
+  - To create a strategy pattern on the Go API so that I could switch the production mode and Dev mode
+  - For the Dev mode, it will check a fix list of login account without connecting to MongoDB
+  - For the production mode, it will check the MongoDB data.
+  - The purpose of this stratey pattern is to say some EC2 instance hours. :)